yogsototh/yblog/multi/blog/Safer-Haskell-Install.md

 With my actual installation method, you should minimize your headache and almost never hit a dependency error.
 But there could exists some.
-If you encounter a dependency error, ask gently to the package manager to port its package to stackage.
+If you encounter any dependency error, ask gently to the package manager to port its package to [stackage][stackage].

-And more importantly, you should provide your code to any of your co-worker and be sure that if he used the same install method, your code will work on his machine.
+So to install copy/paste the following three lines in your terminal:

 ~~~
 curl -O https://raw.githubusercontent.com/yogsototh/install-haskell/master/install-haskell.sh
+chmod ugo+x install-haskell.sh
 sudo ./install-haskell.sh
 ~~~